AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 A page from Mary Frick Jacobs’ handwritten notebook, in which she recorded details about her collection.
 Dr. Henry Barton and Mary Frick Jacobs Papers, Box 7, Folder 7.
 JP7.7.

 Founding Trustee Mary Frick Jacobs promises her collection to the Museum.
-A new wing, designed by John Russell Pope, was completed in 1937 to feature the Jacobs collection of European masterworks by Sandro Botticelli, Jean-Baptiste-Siméon Chardin, Rembrandt van Rijn, and Elisabeth Louise Vigée Le Brun.
+By 1937, a new wing, designed by John Russell Pope, will feature the Jacobs collection of European masterworks by Sandro Botticelli, Jean-Baptiste-Siméon Chardin, Rembrandt van Rijn, and Elisabeth Louise Vigée Le Brun.

 Elisabeth Louise Vigée Le Brun.
 Princess Anna Alexandrovna Galitzin. c.
 1797.
 Baltimore Museum of Art, The Mary Frick Jacobs Collection, BMA 1938.192.